3 Things That Can Happen If Your Air Conditioner Isn't Level

 • Place extra strain on parts and wear them out faster.

-• Shake loose refrigerant lines and cause an expensive refrigerant leak.
+• Shake loose refrigerant lines and create an expensive refrigerant leak.

 • Make your air conditioner sink even more.